libsv/go-bt/bec/README.md

 ## License

-Package btcec is licensed under the [copyfree](http://copyfree.org) ISC License except for btcec.go and btcec_test.go which is under the same license as Go.
+Package bec is licensed under the [copyfree](http://copyfree.org) ISC License except for bec.go and bec_test.go which is under the same license as Go.